API Testing with Postman

 Test Scenarios

-Bug: The system failed to apply the excess client delivery cost correctly when the product weight exceeded the maximum limit.
+Bug: The system failed to apply the excess client delivery cost correctly.

-Bug: The system failed to apply the excess client delivery cost correctly when the product count exceeded the maximum limit.
+Bug: The system failed to apply the excess client delivery cost correctly.

 Inconclusive Tests